-Welcome to our whip cracker/popper tutorial section!
-This page details the procedure for making and replacing the cracker of your whip, which is a very useful skill.
-Crackers are made of string and often accelerate to speeds faster than the speed of sound, so it is no surprise that they often wear down and need to be replaced.
-For this reason, being able to make and replace them is highly recommended, and will save you a lot of time and money if you do it yourself!
+Whip Crackers are made of string and often accelerate to speeds faster than the speed of sound, so it is no surprise that they often wear down and need to be replaced.
+For this reason, learning to replace your cracker is an incredibly important skill.

 Don’t like this method, or want to try something different?
 Check out this video for another common way people make their crackers!